 Body Color

-Usually, centipedes have a reddish-brown body color.
-Some tropical species are bright red, orange or blue, whereas certain species, especially the subterranean ones, may not have any specific body color (as they lack pigmentation).
+Most centipedes have a reddish-brown body.
+Some tropical species are bright red, orange, or blue.
+Certain species (especially those that live underground) may have no body color at all because they lack pigmentation.

 Body Size

-The size of centipedes varies with different species, and it can be anywhere between a few millimeters to around thirty centimeters.
-The largest centipede in the world is Scolopendra gigantea, which is otherwise known as the Amazonian giant centipede.
+Centipede size varies a lot from species to species.
+It can be anywhere between a few millimeters to around thirty centimeters.
+The largest centipede in the world is Scolopendra gigantea, also known as the Amazonian giant centipede.
 It can grow to a length of around 30 centimeters.

 Sense Organs

-While some species have compound eyes that are located near the base of the antennae, in some others, eyes are totally absent.
-Certain species have specialized, disc-shaped organs at the base of the antennae, and these structures act like sense organs.
+Some centipede species have compound eyes located near the base of the antennae.
+In others, eyes are totally absent.
+Certain species have specialized, disc-shaped organs at the base of the antennae that act like sense organs instead.

 Very Agile